Micemade/wcspots/readme.txt

 == Description ==

-Introducing WooHotspots - our WooCommerce Product Hotspot Gutenberg Block – the ultimate solution for showcasing your products in a creative and interactive way!
+Introducing Woo Hotspots - our WooCommerce Product Hotspot Gutenberg Block – the ultimate solution for showcasing your products in a creative and interactive way!

 With our plugin, you can easily create a custom image with hotspots that link to selected WooCommerce products.
 Simply select the products you want to showcase, upload an image, and add hotspots on top.
 Each hotspot is associated with a product, and when clicked, displays a product popover with all the necessary details – including price, description, and a "Buy Now" button.